DuBose-Tuller/MusicGen/docs/config.md

 # Configuration System Documentation

 ## Overview
 The configuration system uses YAML files to specify datasets and analysis parameters for embedding generation, classification, and dimensionality reduction tasks.
-The system supports flexible dataset organization with automatic attribute detection from folder structures.
+The system supports both simple dataset organization and hierarchical structures with automatic attribute detection from folder structures.

 ## Configuration File Structure